-Carcinoma in situ is when cell changes show up as cancerous under a microscope, but they have not spread beyond where they first formed.
-The words “in situ” mean “in its original place.”
+Carcinoma in situ is when cell changes appear cancerous under a microscope but have not spread beyond where they first formed.
+The words in situ mean in its original place.

 These in situ cells are not malignant, or cancerous.
-However, they can sometime become cancerous and spread to nearby locations beyond the layer of the organ where they originated.
-Doctors may also talk about precancerous cells.
+However, they can sometimes become cancerous and spread to nearby locations beyond the layer of the organ where they originated.
+Doctors may also use the term precancerous cells.